valensh1/MernStack-Template/README.md

    <b>npm install -g npm</b>
    <br>

-   - This will allow you the ability to install different add-ons and middleware that were used in application since most developers don't upload these to GitHub because there are tons of files and it can take up a bunch of space.
-They can be easily downloaded quickly from npm within seconds by following the next step.
+   - This installs NPM Package Manager on your computer which will allow you the ability to install different add-ons and middleware that were used in application since most developers don't upload these to GitHub because there are tons of files and it can take up a bunch of space.
+They can be easily downloaded quickly from NPM within seconds by following the next step.

 2. In Terminal type in the following: <b>npm i</b>
    <br>

-   - We have just now completed downloading add-ons and middleware needed for our back-end server in our application to work.
+   - This installs add-ons and middleware needed for our back-end server in our application to work.
 Now we have to repeat this very same process for our front-end of our application under the client folder.

 3. Navigate to your client folder in Terminal.
    <br>
    Type in the following: <b>npm i</b>
    <br>
-   - We have just now completed downloading add-ons and middleware needed for the front-end of our application to work.
+   - This installs add-ons and middleware needed for our front-end React application to work.

 ## MongoDB Account Set-up